lechmazur/pact/README.md

 ![Trade Offset Distribution](images/trade_offset_strip_all_models.png)

-This chart mirrors the previous one but for executed trades only.
+This chart mirrors the previous one but for executed trades only, again using the offset definition (quote − valuation, buyer bids treated as negative).
 It highlights where actual deals landed relative to valuations, illustrating how bargaining behaviour translates into concrete transaction prices.

 ---